This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 The ICC has the responsibility to investigate allegations of serious international crimes.
 New Zealand has been explicit in its support for the Court’s mandate, including investigations of allegations of serious international crimes such as in Gaza, and its critical role in upholding the international rules-based system.

-What is New Zealand’s position on the Prosecutor’s recommendation that arrest warrants be issued against senior Israeli and Hamas leaders?
+What is New Zealand’s position on the arrest warrants issued against senior Israeli and Hamas leaders?

-The merits of the Prosecutor’s recommendation are a matter before the judges of the International Criminal Court who will decide whether to issue the warrants.
+The ICC decision means that its judges consider there is a case to answer.
 We will not comment on the merits while the matter is before the Court.

 Would New Zealand comply with an ICC-issued arrest warrant?